 For the most overexposed image

-For the most overexposed image, make sure that you can see the texture of the darker elements of the scene.
-In our example, we can see the texture of the black cover of the armchair, the dark brown of the piano and the black vent on the fireplace.
+For the most overexposed image, make sure that you can see the scene's darker elements' texture.
+In our example, we can see the texture of the black cover of the armchair, the dark brown of the piano, and the black vent on the fireplace.

 List Of Exposures

 Once all your exposures are defined, you will end up seeing the list of them in your Theta App.
-All those exposures will be automatically trigged one after the other when pressing the white circle button on the App.
+All the exposures will be automatically triggered after pressing the white circle button on the App.
 We now need to set the White Balance Kelvin value as a final step.

 Setting White Balance Kelvin Value

 All HDR fusion solutions are highly sensitive to white balance.
-To avoid off-the-mark white balance final images, you absolutely need to set the Kelvin value properly for each exposures depending of the light environment ambience.
+To avoid off-the-mark white balance final images, you absolutely need to properly set the Kelvin value for each exposures depending on the light environment ambiance.

 Most residential properties will require a Kelvin value between 3000 to 4000K.
-Office buildings Kelvin value really depends on the office environment and light conditions.
+Office buildings Kelvin's value really depends on the office environment and light conditions.

-Failing to properly set the Kelvin value on site will result in poor quality images.
+Failing to set the Kelvin value on-site properly will result in poor quality images.